-Welcome to the Pride Pub, where we provide the cuisine and craft beer recommendations that allow you to fully enjoy Orlando City matches.
-Just a reminder on how this works: we choose a craft beer from the (in this case) country/province of our opponent and include a recipe to pair with that beer.
-We also choose a Florida craft beer to represent our Lions and the beautiful Sunshine State.
+Just a reminder on how this works: We choose a craft beer from the country/state/city of our opponent and we include an appropriate recipe to go along with it.
+Of course, we also choose a Florida craft beer to complement our other recipe and to represent our Orlando City Lions here in the beautiful Sunshine State.

 According to the brewery: